Find a course

 |Domain||Percentage of Questions|

 Source: Project Management Professional (PMP) Handbook, page 18

 Historically, PMI has emailed full scheduling instructions to candidates once they become eligible.
 Check your PMP Handbook for more details.

 PMP® exam — designed for experienced Project Managers

 In years past, the exam has consisted of 200 multiple-choice questions that must be completed in four hours.
 To pass, candidates had to score 106 correct answers out of 175.

-Historically, PMP certifications have been valid for three years.
+Historically, PMI certifications have been valid for three years.
 Recertification has required 60 hours of PDUs.
 Our noncredit courses can help you satisfy this requirement.

 CAPM® exam — designed for entry-level PMs

 The CAPM credential is designed for entry-level project managers.
 Historically, the credential has been valid for five years.
 During the fifth year, certified PMs have been required to retake and pass the exam again, which covered standard information as well as updates to the PMBOK® Guide.
 No PM education hours were required.